Drill mode in a visualization in Power BI

 Drill requires a hierarchy

-To learn how to create hierarchies using Power BI Desktop, watch the video How to create and add hierarchies
+To learn how to create hierarchies using Power BI Desktop, watch the video How to create and add hierarchies.

 The treemap has a hierarchy made up of territory, city, postal code, and city name.
 Each territory has one or more cities, each city has one or more postal codes, and so on.
-By default, the visualization displays only the territory data, because Territory appears first in the list.
+By default, the visualization only shows the territory data, because Territory appears first in the list.

-Now only two territories display in the tree map.
+Now only two territories display in the treemap.

-Three ways to access the drill features
+Three ways to use the drill features

 Hover over a visualization to see and use the icons.